 Ronaldo Rauseo-Ricupero focuses his litigation practice on defending corporations and individuals facing investigations by government entities and related complex civil actions.
-In addition to serving as a leader of the firm’s e-Discovery team, Ronaldo maintains an active pro bono practice with a focus on combating public corruption and assisting those facing deportation.
+In addition to serving as a leader of the firm’s e-Discovery team, Ronaldo maintains an active pro bono practice.

-I focus on defending pharmaceutical and health care companies, defense contractors and other businesses and executives who are facing enforcement action or civil or criminal liability under the False Claims Act, Anti-Kickback Statute, the Food Drug and Cosmetic Act and state consumer protection statutes.
-I have experience advising clients on matters at various stages—from internal investigation, to qui tam action, to civil or criminal enforcement, to criminal or civil trial, appeal, and follow-on litigation.
+I focus on defending businesses and executives in the energy, health care, defense contracting, and higher education industries facing enforcement action or civil or criminal liability under the False Claims Act, Anti-Kickback Statute, Food Drug and Cosmetic Act, state environmental laws, or state consumer protection statutes.
+I have experience advising clients on matters at various stages—from internal investigation, to subpoena or civil investigative demand response, through to civil or criminal enforcement, to criminal or civil trial, appeal, and follow-on litigation.

-I have represented major national pharmaceutical companies in prominent federal and state investigations concerning product marketing and contracting practices; a university president in a compensation investigation brought by the Office of the Attorney General; a major component supplier in responding to a civil investigative demand by the Massachusetts Attorney General; a major developer in a joint state-federal environmental investigation that resulted in an Attorney General civil complaint; an energy executive in the first-ever federal ‘false statement to FERC’ prosecution; a major defense contractor in parallel civil and criminal False Statement/False Claims Act investigations of billing practices from the Philadelphia United States Attorney’s Office; a health care industry executive targeted in an investigation of alleged off-label sales and kickback activities involving the Departments of Justice and Health and Human Services; multiple witnesses in a federal investigation of a prominent national skilled nursing facility service provider; a defendant in a federal investigation arising from Boston’s Big Dig construction project; a business executive facing both administrative and follow-on investigations resulting from allegedly improper waste treatment; and witnesses in a federal grand jury investigation of alleged federal campaign finance violations.
+I have represented major national pharmaceutical companies in prominent federal and state investigations concerning product marketing and contracting practices; a university president in a compensation investigation brought by the Office of the Attorney General; a major component supplier in responding to a civil investigative demand by the Massachusetts Attorney General; a major developer in a joint state-federal environmental investigation that resulted in an Attorney General civil complaint; an energy executive in the first-ever federal ‘false statement to FERC’ prosecution; a major defense contractor in parallel civil and criminal False Statement/False Claims Act investigations of billing practices from the Philadelphia United States Attorney’s Office through suspension/debarment proceedings; a health care industry executive targeted in an investigation of alleged off-label sales and kickback activities involving the Departments of Justice and Health and Human Services; multiple witnesses in a federal investigation of a prominent national skilled nursing facility service provider; a defendant in a federal investigation arising from Boston’s Big Dig construction project; a business executive facing both administrative and follow-on investigations resulting from allegedly improper waste treatment; and witnesses in a federal grand jury investigation of alleged federal campaign finance violations.
 I also served on a team that defended a prominent collateral manager in an SEC investigation concerning collateralized debt obligations.

-I also have a strong background in civil litigation and arbitration, recently earning a total defense verdict after a two-week trial for a major energy company in an intensely litigated four-year dispute; obtaining a multimillion-dollar summary judgment for a municipality in a contract dispute; advising in a high-profile intellectual property licensing dispute before the federal district court in Connecticut; and representing a Canadian client before a 40-day multiparty arbitration session.
+I have a strong background in civil litigation and arbitration, recently earning a total defense verdict after a two-week trial for a major energy company in an intensely litigated four-year dispute; obtaining a multimillion-dollar summary judgment for a municipality in a contract dispute; advising in a high-profile dispute property licensing dispute before the federal district court in Connecticut; and representing an international client before a 40-day multiparty arbitration session.
 In addition to successfully briefing matters in state and federal court, and arguing dispositive motions as part of those proceedings, I recently argued and won a precedent-setting case before a federal circuit court of appeal.

 Mr. Rauseo-Ricupero was a major contributor to the recently published Massachusetts E-Discovery and Evidence.